 The Up and Down Lake

-The impoundment of Codorus Creek was the result of a cooperative project between the Commonwealth of Pennsylvania and the Glatfelter Paper Company of Spring Grove, Pennsylvania.
+A cooperative project between the Commonwealth of Pennsylvania and the Glatfelter Paper Company of Spring Grove resulted in the impounding of Codorus Creek.
 This undertaking was the first of its kind in the commonwealth.
 It was designed to serve the water supply needs of a private industry and the town of Spring Grove, and to provide a public recreation area.